Everything about IPO data rooms - documents, costs, and setup

 Underwriters require organized, controlled access to hundreds of documents.
 Regulators like the SEC expect transparent, well-structured document disclosure.
 Your legal team needs audit logs showing what was shared and when.
 All of that is nearly impossible to manage manually at IPO scale.

-If you try to handle an IPO without a VDR - using email attachments and shared folders - you'll slow down the process, create compliance risks, and signal to investors that your internal processes aren't ready for public company standards.
+If you try to handle an IPO without a VDR, using email attachments and shared folders, you'll slow down the process, create compliance risks, and signal to visitors that your internal processes aren't ready for public company standards.
 That's not a great look right before your listing.

 So while it's not legally required in name, every serious IPO uses one.
 Think of it less as mandatory and more as table stakes.